-Home » 25 Foods That Parrots Should NOT Eat (And Why!)
+Home » 25 Human Foods That Parrots Should NOT Eat (And Why!)

 foods parrots can't eat

-25 Foods That Parrots Should NOT Eat (And Why!)
+25 Human Foods That Parrots Should NOT Eat (And Why!)

-Parrots like eating many of the same foods as people, but not all human foods are parrot-safe.
+If you’re having a snack or meal, your pet parrot will show interest in what you’re eating.
+Parrots like many of the same foods as us, but not all human foods are safe.

-Some foods we eat are outright toxic to parrots, leading to premature death.
-Other foods aren’t deadly but can cause fluctuating energy levels, behavioral problems, digestive distress, and weight gain.
+Some foods are toxic to parrots, leading to severe sickness and death.
+Other foods aren’t deadly but can lead to low energy, hyperactivity, behavioral problems, digestive distress, and weight gain.

 The following foods can be fatal if consumed by parrots: